-This scheme will see Rathmore Road made become two-way.
-Additional road and junction improvements will be also made so that the town’s railway station is integrated with the rest of the town centre.
+This scheme changed Rathmore Road into a two-way street and made additional road and junction improvements so that the town’s railway station is integrated with the rest of the town centre.

-This project is part of Gravesham Borough Council's vision for the Transport Quarter and includes:
+This project, part of Gravesham Borough Council's vision for the Transport Quarter included:

-- a new enhanced forecourt area for the south side of the station
+- creation of a new two-way road between Wrotham Road and Darnley Road to the south of the station

 The approval to progress the Rathmore Road improvement scheme was taken by Kent County Council on 17 September 2014.